 During the first phases of the pandemic, employers everywhere sent staff home to stay safe and work remotely if possible.
-As 2022 begins, many companies are preparing to return to the office, but new COVID-19 variants and continued pandemic concerns have led many business leaders to pivot to hybrid workplace models.
+As 2022 begins, many companies are preparing to return to the office, but new infectious disease variants and continued pandemic concerns have led many business leaders to pivot to hybrid workplace models.

 In a hybrid workspace, facilities see a consistent flux of people coming and going with varying schedules.
 The result is an ebb and flow of facility density.
 In a hybrid workspace, employees often come to the office for collaborative work, meaning the increased use of meeting spaces.
 All these shifts will require business owners and facility managers to think differently, evaluating cleaning protocols to restore confidence among employees.
-Cleaning practices weren’t a major priority to employees pre-Covid; however, a recent study by the Cleaning Coalition of America (CCA) showed that 66% of U.S workers find it exceedingly critical now.
+Cleaning practices weren’t a major priority to employees pre-Covid; however, a recent study by the Cleaning Coalition of America (CCA) showed that 66% of U.S. workers find it exceedingly critical now.

 Here’s how to prepare for your new hybrid workplace: